 Always Keep in mind while using a hand plane to get a perfect cut or shave in a wooden piece that it’s not just the blade; it’s about the whole setup.
 The cap, screw, flatness of the sole, and lever will play a significant role in the work.

 You must put equal concentration and effort into ensuring every plane element perfectly sync.
 A correctly set up hand tool will surely provide you with an elegant and efficient cut.

 In this article, I’m going to talk about how to set up a hand plane.

 Setting Up a Hand Plane: In Seven Easy Steps

 Step 1: Flatten the Sole

-The plane’s sole should be as flat as possible; the easiest way to check for flatness is to use the 120 grit abrasive paper on a known flat surface.
-You can use a piece of MDF and stick it down with some spray adhesive if you have some.
+The plane’s sole should be as flat as possible; the easiest way to check for flatness is to use the 120-grit abrasive paper on a known flat surface.
+You can use a piece of MDF and stick it down with spray adhesive if you have some.

-Draw some lines on the plane’s sole with a marker pen from one side to the other all the way down the length of the sole.
-Then sand the sole, and if the pen marks are still visible in some areas, that means it’s not entirely flat.
+Draw some lines on the plane’s sole with a marker pen from one side to the other down the length of the sole.
+Then sand the sole; if the pen marks are still visible in some areas, it’s not entirely flat.

 So you’ll want to do some more sanding.
 If it seems badly out of shape, you might want to start with a more aggressive paper like 80 grit, which will remove material more quickly before using 120 grit.
 There’s no need to go above 120 grit as that is plenty smooth enough.

-Once the sole is flat, It’s really important to lubricate it, which I’ll talk about a bit later
+Once the sole is flat, lubricate it is really important, which I’ll talk about a bit later.